 New Zealand

 New Zealand's intelligence community is small by international comparison and centred on two civilian agencies: the Government Communications Security Bureau (GCSB), the signals-intelligence and cyber-security agency, and the New Zealand Security Intelligence Service (NZSIS), the domestic security and counter-intelligence service.
-Both report to the Minister responsible for the Government Communications Security Bureau and the New Zealand Security Intelligence Service (a portfolio held by the Prime Minister at various points), and are administratively located within the Department of the Prime Minister and Cabinet.
+Both report to the Minister Responsible for the GCSB and the Minister Responsible for the NZSIS — distinct portfolios conventionally held by a senior minister other than the Prime Minister, while the Prime Minister holds the overarching Minister for National Security and Intelligence portfolio.
+Both are standalone government departments and, together with the National Assessments Bureau within the Department of the Prime Minister and Cabinet, form the core of the New Zealand Intelligence Community (NZIC).
 The Defence Force operates separate military intelligence functions.

 How to read a country page